DapperCollectives/CAST/backend/README.md

 Before running the app you should:

-1. Run `flow emulator --dev-wallet` from this top-level directory (the private key for the `emulator-account` in top level`flow.json` must match the private key hard-coded in the test suite eg. `backend/cadence/V2/tests/flow.json`).
+1. Run `flow emulator` from this top-level directory (the private key for the `emulator-account` in top level`flow.json` must match the private key hard-coded in the test suite eg. `backend/cadence/V2/tests/flow.json`).
 Install the `flow` CLI [here](https://docs.onflow.org/flow-cli/install/)
 2. Run migrations against the database (if migrations aren't up to date): `make migrateup`

 #### Go Executable